The Degree of Juris Doctor (J.D.)

 Visiting Students

-In special circumstances, a student enrolled in a J.D. program at an American Bar Association-approved law school may apply for admission on a full-time, nondegree basis.
+In special circumstances, a student enrolled in a J.D. program at another U.S. law school approved by the American Bar Association may apply for admission on a full-time, nondegree basis.
 Visiting students may attend for one or two terms and earn credit toward a degree at their home institutions.
 The admissions committee considers past academic performance as well as applicants’ special circumstances when rendering decisions on such requests.

 A visiting student application form may be obtained by sending an email to admissions.law@yale.edu.
 A completed application for visiting students contains the same materials required for transfer applicants.
 Additionally, a visiting application must include a cover letter explaining the applicant’s reason for visiting and a letter from the applicant’s law school granting permission to visit and indicating any conditions imposed on the credits earned at Yale Law School.